 - GSBA 593 must be taken twice and in two different geographic regions.
-Students may substitute the second International Practicum requirement: - 1. with a study abroad course in the summer term, - 2. an elective taken during a semester exchange program, or - another elective if they pursue an internship abroad during the program or have significant prior international work experience.
+Students may substitute the second International Practicum requirement: 1. with a study abroad course in the summer term, - 1. while a study abroad course in the summer term, - 2. an elective taken during a semester exchange program, or - 3. another elective if they pursue an internship abroad during the program or have significant prior international work experience.